GitauHarrison/user-notifications-in-flask/README.md

  - Username: gitau
  - Password: 12345678

 Alternatively, you can create your own user.
 Click on the [registration link](https://user-notifications.herokuapp.com/register).
 You will be redirected to the [login page](https://user-notifications.herokuapp.com/login) after a successful registration.

+Check out steps 9, 10 and 11 below to see how the notification feature works.

 ## Testing The Application On Your Local Machine